AraneaDev/accountant/docs/data-integrity-check.md

 ### Validation process
 Firstly, the method will check if the timestamps match, since there shouldn't be a discrepancy between the created and updated date/time.
-If the previous check passes, it will then validate the stored signature against the data and return accordingly.
+If the previous check passes, it will then validate the stored signature against the data.

 The method will return `true` when a record has been tampered with, otherwise `false`.